 The mid-program evaluation conference is usually scheduled after completion of 24 semester hours (or for full-time students early in the fall of the second year).
-Students will be notified by the registrar's office of times materials are due.
+Students will be notified by the office of registration services of times materials are due.